DracoZona/DZ-Blog/_posts/2025-04-03-Sherlock_Brutus.md

 ![Desktop View](/assets/img/sherlock-brutus/ss3.png){: width="982" height="800" }

 Reading the `auth.log` file, I have noticed that there were a lot of `Failed password for invalid_user server_adm from` lines which gave the idea wherein there was a bruteforce attack performed.
 Along with this line was the IP of the attacker.
-At this point, I already achieved the 1st task which is to determine the IP adderss of the attacker.
+At this point, I already achieved the 1st task which was to determine the IP adderss of the attacker.

 It was indicated in the challenge that the bruteforce attack was successful and that the attacker was able to gain access to an account on the server.
 The next goal was to determine which account was compromised.